armin--nukic/API_Automation_Testing_Task/README.md

-4. Go to your JMeter bin folder to launch JMeter, in our case it would be C:\Users\Armin\Downloads\apache-jmeter-3.3\bin and locate appropriate file, in this case folder bin: Contains JMeter script file for starting JMeter in order if you want to start Jmeter just run the file jmeter.bat in GUI mode or If you are using Linux or Jmeter it is jmeter.sh
+4. Go to your JMeter bin folder to launch JMeter, in our case it would be C:\Users\Armin\Downloads\apache-jmeter-3.3\bin and locate appropriate file, in this case folder bin: Contains JMeter script file for starting JMeter in order if you want to start Jmeter just run the file jmeter.bat in GUI mode.
+If you are using Linux or Mac it is jmeter.sh

 5. When JMeter is opened go to file tab and open AutomationTestTaskArminNukic.jmx